polterguy/polterguy.github.io/tutorials/auth/index.md

 ![Auth Dashboard Module](https://servergardens.files.wordpress.com/2021/04/auth-dashboard.png)

 Imagining your manager giving you the required time to implement the above is probably at best delusional, regardless of what company you work for.
-With Magic, it's simply there.
-Combining this with the auditing and diagnostic features, allowing you to see high level KPI charts related to security issues, such as illustrated below - Simply results in that Magic's features from a conceptual point of view related to this, is something you're probably never going to be able to reproduce using any other means.
+With Magic, it's _simply there_.
+Combining this with the auditing and diagnostic features of Magic, allowing you to see high level KPI charts related to security issues, such as illustrated below - Results in that Magic's features from a conceptual point of view related to this, is something you're probably never going to be able to reproduce using any other means.

 ![Auth diagnostics and KPI](https://servergardens.files.wordpress.com/2021/04/auth-diagnostics.png)